ejaffee01/Team4/Projects/P1/README.md

 - **Type**: `() -> Bool`
 - **Description**: This function checks its surroundings to see if PacMan is in attack range.
 The attack radius of a ghost is 1 which means that a ghost at location <img src="https://render.githubusercontent.com/render/math?math=(x, y)"> can attack PacMan as long as PacMan is located at <img src="https://render.githubusercontent.com/render/math?math=(x \pm 1, y \pm 1)">.
 If PacMan is in the attack range, this function returns true otherwise it returns false.
+- Uses Map.getLoc() and Location.shift) to check if the cardinal directions 1 sqaure away from the current ghost contains Map.Type.PACMAN

 - **Examples**:
   ```java